AN IDEA FOR A FAMILY TRIP IN SPRING

 In this post I propose you a trip we chose to do the last first of May: it’s a ring tour with departure from Varenna and return to Varenna again, with different intermediate stops along the east part of lake Como.
 The places to see are really a lot, so unless you have a week holiday to see each of them, you need to make a choise: ours has fallen upon the most renowned locations, those you can’t skip if this is your first time here at lake Como.
 Among them we chose to insert Piona, a peculiar stop, very different from the others.
 With just one day, you won’t visit all places in detail: some you could see better, some others more in general.
 This trip is thought to stay for most time at the open air, so it doesn’t include visits to villas or museums.
 For those ones you need more time.
 Here below I try to give you some alternatives for the only day trip.

-Alternative 1: if you want to do a mix of villas and lake places, a solution could be to visit the villas of Bellagio without walking around the town, or walking around the town without visiting the villas.
-The same thing for Varenna.
-The choise is difficult: Verenna i smaller but has a more chracteristic lakefront, so you could choose Bellagio to visit one of the villas and Varenna for a walk around the town.
+Alternative 1: if you want to do a mix of villas and lake places, the choise is difficult: to give an example, Varenna is smaller but has a more chracteristic lakefront thsn Bellagio, so you could choose Bellagio to visit one of the villas and Varenna for a walk around the town.

-Alternative 2: visit deeply just one of the two.
+Alternative 2: visit deeply just one of the two (town+villas)

 Alternative 3: give up to Piona (a real pity).